 Free and paid-for-pro versions are available – the latter being offered at no cost for non-profits.
 A blog and design school help you.
 Aside from online, Canva is available on Android and iOS.

-And finally, for initial suggestions, photo-filter apps like Prisma are great for turning images into something else – think sketches, cartoon strip elements, art paintings, etc. Available on Android and iOS.
+Beyond Spark and Canva, a quick mention for photo-filter apps like Prisma.
+These are great for turning images into something else – think sketches, cartoon strip elements, art paintings, etc. Available on Android and iOS.

 Resources, like icons and photographs